lucasnasc2/sales-tracker/README.md

 Consult the Firestore rules documentation for more details.

 ## Custom claims
-Every user recently created in the firebase console have limited access in the app.
+Every user recently created in the firebase console will have limited access in the app.
 They can not add, delete or edit products, only visualize them.
 Only users with a custom claim of `admin` can have access to those functions.
 For that you have to set a custom claim for this user.
 This can not be done in the console or the app (for now), but in this project we have a subfolder called `firebaseAdmin` that contains a function to set `Admin` custom claim to a user.